rajshritotla/1984-generative-graphics/README.md

 * There is a major issue with the Video library is using a Mac with Catalina installed.
 Because of the new install, all 32 bit applications are deprecated, one of which is the Video Library.
 A work around this is to manually clone the beta version of the library (found [here](https://github.com/processing/processing-video/releases/tag/r6-v2.0-beta4)) and manually install it (in the Mac, directly install it in /Documents/Processing/Libraries).
 * On the menu part, the selections on the top of the screens are not working except Exit.
 We put this there so that the next user will know what features should be included and give them an easier in implementing these features
-* Exiting the applications is sometimes glitchy, as the application may throw some "Thread Death" error.
-**Warning:** In using MacOSX, There is a lot of external libraries in this library that cannot be detected by Mac so it could be annoying and give you a warning saying that this library cannot be used as Apple cannot verify the library.
+* Exiting the applications is sometimes glitchy, as the application may throw some "Thread Death" error.<br/> **Warning:** In using MacOSX, There is a lot of external libraries in this library that cannot be detected by Mac so it could be annoying and give you a warning saying that this library cannot be used as Apple cannot verify the library.
 A way around this is to open every single file, and then manually allow them to open.
 However, there are almost 300 files so this might take some time.

 * Body/Fist detection may not work using normal webcam, due to the sizing of the webcam being very limited
 * Facial detection does not work properly when there are more than one face on the camera